Time off for Dependants

 The legal right to take time off covers events to do with your dependants, so for example, you could not use the right to have time off to deal with a burst pipe.

 The time off needs to be necessary and reasonable in the circumstances.
-If you are part of a couple or the other parent is active in the care of the child, the time off that is reasonable in the circumstances would take into account the fact that there is another person to share the care.
+For example, if you are part of a couple or the other parent is active in the care of your child, the time off that is reasonable in the circumstances would take into account the fact that there is another person to share the care.

-To determine what is reasonable, think about:
+To determine what is reasonable, think about the following:

 - What was the incident?
 How severe was it?
 For how long have you known that it might happen?